-Most hobby vintners are delighted to just see the foliage on their vine, but it is when the grapes emerge that they get really excited!
-If, in addition, the grapes taste sweet, one quickly concludes that a very talented gardener must be at work indeed, even though the grapes' sweetness can almost be taken for granted..
-In this section, we will disclose some hints how you can produce particularly large and juicy fruit, so-called "table grapes!"
+Most hobby vintners are delighted simply to see the foliage on their vine, but it is when the grapes emerge that they get really excited!
+If, in addition, the grapes taste sweet, one quickly concludes that a very talented gardener must be at work, although sweetness is almost a given if grapes are aloud to take their course.
+In this section, we disclose some hints so that you can produce particularly large and juicy fruit, so-called "table grapes"!

 In contrast to vineyard grapes for pressing, which should have only small berries with high sugar content and aroma concentration, table grapes can be watered generously (Image 03).
 Watering is particularly effective when the grapes are about the size of peas: it promotes cell division in the fruit, and these numerous cells will swell up with a lot of water.
 However, too much water towards the end of summer can cause single berries to split in some varieties.